mikeshihyaolin/KD-pytroch/README.md

 ## Key notes about usage for your experiments:

-* Download the zip file for pretrained teacher model checkpoints from this [Box folder](https://drive.google.com/file/d/1IlaKpLO2vg5Es_otYTFFSYzi2HjAGdx0/view?usp=sharing)
+* Download the zip file for pretrained teacher model checkpoints from this [Model folder](https://drive.google.com/file/d/1IlaKpLO2vg5Es_otYTFFSYzi2HjAGdx0/view?usp=sharing)
 * Simply move the unzipped subfolders into 'knowledge-distillation-pytorch/experiments/' (replacing the existing ones if necessary; follow the default path naming)
 * Call train.py to start training 5-layer CNN with ResNet-18's dark knowledge, or training ResNet-18 with state-of-the-art deeper models distilled
 * Use search_hyperparams.py for hypersearch